rogerdahl/tiny-ubx/README.md

 Based on the protocol description, code can be generated to parse or create any UBX message instead of writing code for individual messages by hand.
 For more on this subject, look up `parser generators`.

 This probably only works with genuine u-blox GPS modules.
 It has been tested with M6, M7 and M8 series modules.
-The GPS module must be connected to a serial port, usually via a USB to serial adapter.
+The GPS module must be connected to a serial port, usually via a USB to serial (FTDI) adapter.